lostdecade/manor/_drafts/2013-06-26-play-crypt-run-at-ca-extreme.md

 # Registration

 If you're interested in going, you can [register online][4] or buy tickets at the door.
 Looks like it's $40 for Saturday, $30 for Sunday, or $60 for the whole weekend.
+My wife and I go every year and it's always a ton of fun.

 We hope to see you there!